Pope Gregory VII: Pope and emperor depose each other

 The high-handed demands and threats of the pope infuriated Henry and his court, and their answer was the hastily convened national synod of Worms on 24 January 1076.
 Gregory had many enemies among the German prelates, and the Roman cardinal Hugo Candidus, once on intimate terms with Gregory but now his opponent, hurried to Germany for the occasion.
 Candidus declaimed a list of accusations against the pope before the assembly, which resolved that Gregory had forfeited the papacy.
-In one document full of accusations, the bishops renounced their allegiance to Gregory.
-In another, Henry pronounced him deposed, and required the Romans to choose a new pope.
+In a document replete with accusations, the bishops renounced their allegiance to Gregory.
+In another, Henry pronounced him deposed and required the Romans to choose a new pope.

-The council sent two bishops to Italy, who then procured a similar act of deposition from the Lombard bishops at the synod of Piacenza.
-Roland of Parma faced the pope with these decisions before the synod which had just assembled in the Lateran Basilica.
+The council sent two bishops to Italy; who then procured a similar act of deposition from the Lombard bishops at the synod of Piacenza.
+Roland of Parma presented these decisions to the pope before the synod that had just assembled in the Lateran Basilica.
 Rejecting the threat, there soon arose such a storm of indignation that only the calming words of Gregory saved the envoy's life.

 On the following day, 22 February 1076, Gregory solemnly pronounced a sentence of excommunication against Henry IV, divested him of his royal dignity, and absolved his subjects of their sworn allegiance.
 The effectiveness of this sentence depended entirely on Henry's subjects, above all on the German princes.
-Contemporary evidence suggests that the excommunication of Henry made a profound impression both in Germany and Italy.
+Contemporary evidence suggests that Henry's excommunication made a profound impression in both Germany and Italy.

-Thirty years before, Henry III had deposed three unworthy claimants to the papacy, a service acknowledged by the Church and public opinion.
-When Henry IV again attempted this procedure he lacked support.
-In Germany there was a rapid and general feeling in favor of Gregory, strengthening the princes against their feudal lord Henry.
-When at Whitsun the emperor summoned a council of nobles to oppose the pope, only a few responded.
+Thirty years earlier, Henry III had deposed three unworthy claimants to the papacy, an act acknowledged by the Church and public opinion.
+When Henry IV again attempted this procedure, he lacked support.
+In Germany, there was a widespread and rapid sentiment in favor of Gregory, strengthening the princes against their feudal lord, Henry.
+At Whitsun, the emperor summoned a council of nobles to oppose the pope; only a few responded.
 Meanwhile, the Saxons seized the opportunity for a new rebellion, and the anti-royalist party grew in strength from month to month.